joaooliveirapro/klaw/readme.md

 - Scan directories for code comments like `// TODO: ...`
 - Lists all open and closed issues
-- Create GitHub issues automatically from untracked TODOs
+- Create GitHub issues automatically from untracked `// TODO: ... `
 - Colored terminal output with ASCII logo
 - Cross-platform executable with custom icon
 - Easy CLI usage with flags